MrGauz/home-assistant-todoist/README.md

        name: "Todoist all closed tasks"
        max: 255 # This is the limit
        initial: ''
+     # Information about the added task
+     todoist_new_task: # Neither should you change this one
+       name: "Todoist new task"
+       max: 255
+       initial: ''
    ``````

 4. Restart Home Assistant again, check the logs for errors, and give it some time to fetch the data.